argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

                   from: "{{tasks.generate-artifact.outputs.artifacts.hello-art}}"
 ```

 In the above example `arguments` is used to declare the value for the artifact input.
-This uses seen before: **template
+This uses a **template tag**.
+In
-tag**.
-In this example, `{{tasks.generate-artifact.outputs.artifacts.hello-art}}` becomes the path of the artifact
+this example, `{{tasks.generate-artifact.outputs.artifacts.hello-art}}` becomes the path of the artifact in the
-within the storage.
+repository.

 The task `consume-artifact` must run after `generate-artifact`, so we use `dependencies` to declare that relationship.